itsmillertim3/perform2021/Mainframe/README.md

-# Dynatrace for Mainframe
+# Dynatrace for z/OS

-The Hands on Training covers three topics.
+The Hands on Training covers the following topics.

+## Introduction, Architecture & Sizing

-## Hands On - Deployment and Customization of Dynatrace for z/OS
+## Hands On - Deployment and Customization

-## Hands On - Create Dynatrace for z/OS Dashboard
+## Hands On - Metrics, Charts & Dashboards

 ## Hands On - Capture Application Data with CICS SDK